xuhongfeng/algorithm-c/README.md

 algorithm-c
 ===========

-algorithm code in c language, for leaning purpose.
+algorithm code in c language, for learning purpose.